nmfs-openscapes/2024-nmfs-champions/README.md

 <a align="left" href="https://github.com/nmfs-openscapes/2024-nmfs-a"><img src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" width="35px"/></a>

-# 2024 NMFS A
+# 2024 NMFS Champions A

-Welcome to the 2024 NMFS A Cohort!
+Welcome to the 2024 NMFS Champions A Cohort!
 This is a Cohort for NOAA’s National Marine Fisheries Service (NMFS).
 It is one of three NOAA Fisheries Cohorts running concurrently in Fall 2024 with research teams and individuals from across NMFS Centers and Offices.